Open cluster members in APOGEE DR17 I. Dynamics and star members: Introduction

 \section{Introduction}

-Open Clusters (OCs) are composed of groups of stars that are believed to have formed from the same molecular cloud over a relatively short formation time, thus their stellar members share a nearly common age and chemical composition, making them excellent laboratories for studying stellar evolution.
-Milky Way open clusters are predominantly located along the Galactic plane (GP), with the youngest examples typically found within 100 pc of the GP.
-In contrast, older clusters can be located at Galactic altitudes greater than one kpc from the plane \citep{Cantat2024}.
+Open clusters (OCs) are composed of groups of stars that are believed to have formed from the same molecular cloud in a relatively short time.
+Their stellar members thus share a nearly common age and chemical composition, making them excellent laboratories for studying stellar evolution.
+Milky Way OCs are predominantly located along the Galactic plane (GP), with the youngest examples typically found within 100 pc of the GP.
+In contrast, older clusters can be located at Galactic altitudes greater than 1 kpc from the plane \citep{Cantat2024}.
 Due to their coeval nature and nearly identical chemistry, cluster members can be fit by stellar isochrones, resulting in distances that are relatively well constrained, and OC chemical abundances have played a pivotal role in probing chemical trends, such as abundance gradients, across the Galactic disk \citep{Casamiquela2021}.
-In addition to their relatively well-defined distances, the ages of OCs are also known and have been used to study chemical evolution or abundance gradients as functions of time.
-Recent advances in observational technology, including larger telescopes, multifiber spectrographs, and large high-resolution spectroscopic surveys, such as Gaia-ESO \citep{Gilmore2012}, GALAH \citep{Martell2017}, and APOGEE \citep{Majewski2017}, have significantly broadened our understanding of OCs, while the Gaia mission \citep{Gaia2016,Gaia2018,Gaia2021} has been fundamental in expanding the known census of OCs to nearly seven thousand clusters \citep[][]{Hunt2023}.
+In addition to their relatively well-defined distances, the ages of OCs are also known and have been used to study chemical evolution and abundance gradients as functions of time.
+Recent advances in observational technology, including larger telescopes, multi-fiber spectrographs, and large high-resolution spectroscopic surveys, such as Gaia-ESO Public Spectroscopic Survey \citep[Gaia-ESO;][]{Gilmore2012}, Galactic Archaeology with HERMES\footnote{HERMES is a multi-fibre spectrograph.} \citep[GALAH;][]{Martell2017}, and Apache Point Observatory Galactic Evolution Experiment \citep[APOGEE;][]{Majewski2017}, have significantly broadened our understanding of OCs, while the Gaia mission \citep{Gaia2016,Gaia2018,Gaia2021} has been fundamental in expanding the known census of OCs to nearly 7,000 \citep[][]{Hunt2023}.
 Maximizing the scientific return offered by OC stars requires, as a first step, identifying bona fide cluster members with minimal contamination from interloping field-star nonmembers.
 Techniques for determining stellar membership in clusters have advanced in recent years through the use of unsupervised machine learning methods, particularly density-based hierarchical algorithms, as illustrated by \cite{Castro2018}, \cite{Cantat2020}, and \cite{Castro2022}.